ConnorGibbons/SwiftAIS/README.md

 * Decoder / Visualizer: At some point I will work on a Swift-based decoder & live ship visualizer for the NMEA output.

 If you have any issues / suggestions, please reach out! connor@ccgibbons.com

+**Important Note**
+Testing for this tool is limited, and is not certified by any official bodies.
+It should not be relied upon as a navigational aid or saftey tool.
+SwiftAIS is created for hobbyist/educational use.